-Reasonableness of incurred but not reported claims provision ('IBNR')
+Reasonableness of incurred but not reported claims provision ('IBNR') and unexpired risk provision ('URP')

-Valuation of insurance provisions is judgemental, and requires a number of assumptions to be made that carry estimation uncertainty, including in particular expected loss ratios, claim frequencies and claim durations.
+Valuation of insurance provisions is judgemental, and requires a number of assumptions to be made that carry estimation uncertainty.
 This is particularly the case for those liabilities that are recognised in respect of claims that have occurred, but have not yet been reported to the Company as some claims can take some time to emerge or develop.

-As described in note 24 to the financial statements, the ultimate cost of insurance claims is estimated by using recognised actuarial methods, including analysis of historical claims experience and relevant benchmarks of similar businesses.
-The claims projection assumptions are adjusted by a margin and therefore exceed a best estimate of the expected outcome by including qualitative judgement to assess the extent to which past trends may not apply in the future.
-Company's incurred but not reported provision is disclosed in note 13.1 at €7.7m, and favourable variations arising from prior year technical provisions of €2.4m are disclosed in note 13.3 to the financial statements.
+As described in notes 2.4 and 24 to the financial statements, the ultimate cost of insurance claims is estimated by using recognised actuarial methods, including analysis historical claims experience and relevant benchmarks of similar businesses.
+Claims provisions are separately analysed by product type.
+The claims projection assumptions are adjusted by a risk margin and therefore exceed a best estimate of the expected outcome by including qualitative judgement to assess the extent to which past trends may not apply in the future.
+The Company's incurred but not reported provision and unexpired provision are disclosed in note 13.1 at €7.9m and €1.4m, respectively, and favourable variations arising from prior year technical provisions of €2.3m are disclosed in note 13.3 to the financial statements.
 Further information on the development of the ultimate cost of claims over the years, and the sensitivity of key assumptions is disclosed in note 24.